minerbomb16/GOD-I--I-/README.md

 Infallible Compilation: If thy code faileth to build, it is not the compiler that is flawed, but thy soul.

 # 📖 A Psalm of Code
-Behold, a glimpse into the sacred scrolls of a .god file:
+Behold, a glimpse into the sacred scrolls of a GOD file:

 ```
 skromny grzechy;